-Some believe that tradition of Christmas decorations and Twelfth Night actually comes from the older festival of Candlemas.
+Some believe that tradition of taking down Christmas decorations at Epiphany actually comes from the older festival of Candlemas.
 Celebrated on 2 February, the festival celebrates the presentation of Jesus at the Temple.
 In some Christian traditions, that’s when Christmas decorations come down.

-2 February is also Imbolc in some pagan traditions.
+2 February is also known as Imbolc in some pagan traditions.
 And it was also the fertility festival Lupercalia for the ancient Romans.

 The festivities revolved around the Lord of Misrule, and it was a time of turning the world upside down.
 During the Twelfth Night festival, a bean was hidden in a cake.
 Whoever got the slice containing the bean got to rule the feast – even if they were a peasant.